-Harvard Civil Liberties Law Review warns schools like ESD Dallas are pressing for an "unprecedented expansion" of a law designed to shield religious schools from criminal and civil penalties.
+Harvard Law Review warns of ESD Dallas's "unprecented expansion" of a law designed to shield religious schools from criminal and civil penalties.
 "If followed, they could leave students and their parents without remedy or recourse for wrongs committed by religiously affiliated schools."

-Tuition at ESD Dallas is as much as $30,000 a year, with about 1,000 students in pre-K through high school.
+Tuition at ESD Dallas is about $30,000 a year, with about 1,000 students in pre-K through high school.
 That's an annual gross of $30 million.
 Religious private schools often do not pay income tax on tuition revenues, property taxes on real estate, nor capital gains taxes on interest from their endowments, either.
 ESD Dallas's endowment is estimated at $100 million.

-Because of the publicity in the Jane Doe case (below), many parents withdrew their kids from ESD and enrolled them in new private schools in Dallas.
-There's no telling how many parents were considering ESD Dallas for their kids, then decided against it.
+Because of the publicity in the Jane Doe case (below), many parents withdrew their kids from ESD and enrolled them in other private schools in Dallas.
 And big donors don't want to be associated with abuse.

-The Board of Directors of ESD Dallas has substantial incentive to ignore abuse and mistreatment, cover it up, block criminal investigations and civil depositions, and further hide its complicity, which can cost millions if such stories get out.
+The Board of Directors of the Episcopal School of Dallas has substantial incentive to ignore abuse and mistreatment, cover it up, block criminal investigations and civil depositions, and further hide its complicity, which can cost millions if such stories get out.

 The separation of church and state is an important part of the First Amendment -- but it shouldn't mean churches are entirely separate from the state.
 It shouldn't mean that religious institutions should be immune from local, state, and federal laws the rest of us have to follow.